Visit Drupal NES Home Page

 When in doubt, use the full path to your Drupal installation.

-If you have customizations to files like your .htaccess, .gitignore, etc., you can exclude them from being overwritten by using the -x flag.
+If you have customizations to files in the Drupal root like .htaccess, .gitignore, etc., you can exclude them from being overwritten by using the -x or --exclude flags on Linux/macOS and Windows respectively.

 Linux/macOS